 If you are wondering how to remove stains from baby clothes, look no further.
 While babies and toddlers are learning hand eye coordination, there are bound to be spills, slips, and stains.
-Here are some tips to let them eat freely, but manage to get the stains out of their clothes.

-Ahh, the little baby onesies!
 They are so cute and fresh and only ever get stained with milk or spit up those first few months.
-An ease to wash and care for.
+This is an ease to wash and care for…

-And then they start eating solids.
 I have always been intrigued by baby led weaning, but have never done it so I am always in puree hell heaven for about 6 months, from 6 months – 12 months of age.

-And this is when keeping their clothes from being stained can become a nightmare.
+This is when keeping their clothes from being stained can become a nightmare.Â

-Particularly if they eat orangey things.
 With my oldest, she ate so may carrots, sweet potatoes, and pumpkin right there together for a period that the nurse told me she might have some type of jaundice.

 Which I googled and thought her liver didn’t work, nearly had a heart attack on our way to the pediatrician who immediately fit us in (which is always a bad sign), only to be given a knowing smile.